A simple java project with Gradle

 4: JUnit Jupiter

-Enter selection (default: JUnit 4) [1..4] 1Project name (default: gradle-init):
+Enter selection (default: JUnit 4) [1..4] 1

-Source package (default: gradle.init): com.example.gradle> Task :init
+Source package (default: gradle.init): com.example.gradle

-Get more help with your project: https://docs.gradle.org/6.7/samples/sample_building_java_applications.htmlBUILD SUCCESSFUL in 15s
+Get more help with your project: https://docs.gradle.org/6.7/samples/sample_building_java_applications.html

 2 actionable tasks: 2 executed